k200383/StudentAnalytics/README.md

 ## Overview

 The objective is to simulate ingestion, transformation, and modeling of class assignment and submission data.
 This is achieved by ingesting raw files into a Lakehouse, transforming them through defined layers, and surfacing analytical tables to support downstream AI or reporting use cases.
+The sample datasets were simulated using a Python script through which CSV files were generated.

 ---